xster/flutter-wiki/Tree-hygiene.md

     describing your change either and
     linking to your e-mail in [the mailing list archives](https://groups.google.com/forum/#!forum/flutter-dev) or including the same information, in particular what the change is, why we made the change, and how to migrate code affected by the change.
+If you are unsure about whether or not your breaking change is "notable" enough to include in the changelog, err on the side of caution and include it in the changelog.

     To figure out the correct version heading for the changelog run `git fetch upstream && flutter --version`.
 For example, if it says